Growing Banana

 Source: IPI Bulletin 7 – Fertilizing for High Yield – Banana (1989).

-Dynamic of nutrient uptake over a crop season in banana
+Dynamics of banana nutrient uptake over a crop season

 Offtakes